ba-st/Sagan/docs/Getting-started.md

 For both session providers' configuration, you can customize the connection retries upon any failure:

-- `maximumConnectionAttemps` defaulting to 3
+- `maximumConnectionAttempts` defaulting to 3
 - `timeSlotBetweenConnectionRetriesInMs` defaulting to 3000 ms

 Concretely, the complete algorithm to start a project with persistence using